Session 12: Multimaterial Fibers

 This symposium aims to present and discuss the latest advances in the field of multimaterial fibers, particularly concerning the study and use of glassy materials within fiber-based devices.
 Contributions are welcomed both at the fundamental and applied levels, regarding processing, phase-change (crystallization) and engineering of new glasses within multimaterial fibers.
 We also encourage work investigating the tailoring and exploitation of glass functional properties, as well as technological applications of multimaterial fiber- and fabric-based devices.

 Fabien Sorin, École polytechnique fédérale de Lausanne, Switzerland, email@example.com

 Sylvain Danto, University of Bordeaux, France, firstname.lastname@example.org

-Alexander Stolyarov, MIT Lincoln Laboratory, USA, email@example.com
+Alexander Stolyarov, Massachusetts Institute of Technology, Lincoln Laboratory, USA, email@example.com